ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 No more subgoals.

-**Variants:**
+.. tacv:: congruence n

-#. congruence nTries to add at most n instances of hypotheses stating
-   quantified equalities to the problem in order to solve it.
-A bigger value of n does not make success slower, only failure.
-You might consider adding some lemmas as hypotheses using assert in order for congruence to use them.
+  Tries to add at most `n` instances of hypotheses stating quantified equalities to the problem in order to solve it.
+A bigger value of `n` does not make success slower, only failure.
+You might consider adding some lemmas as hypotheses using assert in order for :tacn:`congruence` to use them.

+.. tacv:: congruence with {+ @term}

-#. congruence with @term … @term n Adds @term … @term n to the pool of
+  Adds :n:`{+ @term}` to the pool of terms used by :tacn:`congruence`.
-   @terms used bycongruence.
 This helps in case you have partially applied constructors in your goal.

-**Error messages:**

-#.
-I don’t know how to handle dependent equalityThe decision procedure
+.. exn:: I don’t know how to handle dependent equality

-   managed to find a proof of the goal or of a discriminable equality but this proof could not be built in Coq because of dependently-typed functions.
+  The decision procedure managed to find a proof of the goal or of a discriminable equality but this proof could not be built in Coq because of dependently-typed functions.

-#.
-Goal is solvable by congruence but some arguments are missing.
-Try
+.. exn:: Goal is solvable by congruence but some arguments are missing.
+Try :g:`congruence with ...`, replacing metavariables by arbitrary terms.

-   "congruence with …", replacing metavariables by arbitrary @terms.The decision procedure could solve the goal with the provision that additional arguments are supplied for some partially applied constructors.
-Any @term of an appropriate type will allow the tactic to successfully solve the goal.
-Those additional arguments can be given to congruence by filling in the holes in the @terms given in the error message, using the with variant described above.
+  The decision procedure could solve the goal with the provision that additional arguments are supplied for some partially applied constructors.
+Any term of an appropriate type will allow the tactic to successfully solve the goal.
+Those additional arguments can be given to congruence by filling in the holes in the terms given in the error message, using the with variant described above.